Cost Guide

 - Ask about combined services — some professionals offer discounts when you combine the Smoke & CO Alarms with other inspections

-Cost of a Smoke & CO Alarms vs Cost of a Fine
+Cost of Smoke & CO Alarms vs Cost of a Fine

 Cost of compliance